volutus/self-domain-flask/README.md

 flask ALL= NOPASSWD: /bin/systemctl start flask.service
 ```

-However, this system is also using policy kit so I had to implement an additional file for that.
+This system is also using policy kit so I had to implement an additional file for that.
 The file is stored at `/etc/polkit-1/localauthority/50-local.d/manage-units.pkla` and has the following contents.

 ```bash
 [Allow users to manage services]